turnerbenjamin/business_rules_lock_test/README.md

 - Booking Status is Complete: Lock the To and From fields, ELSE,
 - Date is 01/01/2025: Show an Error message, ELSE
-- Unlock the to and From fields
+- Unlock the To and From fields

 ![declaration](./1_business_rule_declaration.png)